jja8989/cutoff_freq_predict/Readme.md

 1. **Deterministic Cutoff Frequency Algorithm**
    - Identifies plateau regions in the **log-MSE–frequency** curve between raw and denoised signals.
-   - Determines the cutoff frequency as the minimum point of the **inverse gradient** of the log-MSE.
+   - Determines the cutoff frequency based on the minimum point of the inverse gradient of the logarithmic MSE curve.
    - Provides a reproducible and quantitative criterion for noise filtering.

 2. **Deep Learning Model for Prediction**